Microstructure of He II in the presence of boundaries: Experimental Tests

-We may propose two \textit{direct tests}.
+We propose several direct tests.
 According to (\ref{1-4b}) and (\ref{4-18}), a system with boundaries has the smallest values of $E_{0}$ and $E(k)$ in 2D at a weak interaction.
-At the closure of one of the coordinates, $E_{0}$ and $E(k)$ increase (in this case, $\sum\limits_{\textbf{k}}=\sum\limits_{k_{1}}^{(\pi)}\sum\limits_{k_{2}}^{(2\pi)}$ in (\ref{1-4b})), and they increase more at the closure of the second coordinate.
-Therefore, the dispersion curve should be different for a mono-atomic dilute He II film on a plane surface ($d=2$ in Eqs. (\ref{1-4b}), (\ref{4-18})), on the lateral surface of a cylinder ($d=1$), and on the surface of a torus ($d=0$).
+At the closure of one of the coordinates, $E_{0}$ and $E(k)$ increase (in this case, $\sum_{\textbf{k}}=\sum_{k_{1}}^{(\pi)}\sum_{k_{2}}^{(2\pi)}$ in (\ref{1-4b})), and they increase more at the closure of the second coordinate.
+Therefore, the dispersion curve should be different for a monoatomic dilute He II film on a plane surface ($d=2$ in Eqs. (\ref{1-4b}), (\ref{4-18})), on the lateral surface of a cylinder ($d=1$), and on the surface of a torus ($d=0$).
 The heat capacity of these films at the same temperature must be significantly different.
 A more interesting effect is also possible.
 It is necessary to form a monoatomic film of He II on the surface of a torus and then to cut the torus (similarly to the breaking of a ring).
-As a result, some boundaries must arise (it is important that the film would not flow through the boundary and would not join itself again; to this end, it is possible to use a Cs knife, since Cs is not wetted by helium).
+As a result, some boundaries must arise (it is important that the film would not flow through the boundary and would not join itself inside the torus; to this end, it is possible to use a Cs knife, since Cs is not wetted by helium).
 In this case, the system passes from the state with $d=0$ to that with $d=1$.
 Therefore, the energies of phonons and of the ground state are sharply changed, the ensemble of phonons will be rearranged, and the temperature of the system will jump by a value comparable with the initial $T$.
 If we restore the slit torus, the inverse processes will run.
-These phase transitions can be called a topological ones.
+These phase transitions can be called topological ones.
+One can also compare the \textit{surface} phonon-roton dispersion curve for a \textit{thick} closed He II film with that one for an open film.

 Our analysis shows that if the film thickness is more than several atomic layers, the properties of a helium film on the cylinder surface must probably be the same as those of helium in the cylinder bulk.